EvAlignUX: Advancing UX Evaluation through LLM-Supported Metrics Exploration: Findings

 Additionally, the results also indicated that adding more metrics to the graph was associated with a reduction in perceived cognitive load (\textit{r} = 0.40, 95\% CI [0.07, 0.72], \textit{p} < 0.05$^*$).
 Participants found using the feature of \texttt{\textbf{Metrics Graph}} simple -- not only showing \textit{"an aerial view of how these metrics tie together"} (P6) but also the usage of each metric in prior research, which is \textit{"easy to understand"} (P8).

-\subsection{\systemName Perception Varying by Research Background(RQ3)}
+\subsection{\systemName Perception Varying by Research Background (RQ3)}

-In this section, we examined the relationship between users' backgrounds and their perceptions of 5 different features across 9 perception variables (e.g., enjoyment, intention, usefulness, cognitive load, inspiration, see measurements in section \ref{questionnaire}), aiming to identify the users who benefit the most from our system and the users we still need to improve support, with 7 showing significant results.
+In this section, we examined the relationship between users' backgrounds and their perceptions of five different features across nine perception variables (e.g., enjoyment, intention, usefulness, cognitive load, inspiration, see measurements in Section \ref{questionnaire}), aiming to identify which users benefit the most from our system and which users require additional support.
+Seven significant results were found.
 All significant results are shown in Table \ref{UX}.